sherzader/FullStackSkeleton/README.md

-This is a skeleton for a full-stack web app in Node, with Webpack and Babel configured.
+This is a skeleton for a full-stack web app in Node, with Webpack, Babel, Jest configured.

 1. start webpack:
    `npm run webpack`